lexcast/orchestra/README.md

 I do not own any MIDI file in this repository each one has an attribution, with author and website specified.

-This project is using [MIDI.js](https://github.com/mudcube/MIDI.js/) without any soundfont loaded, it is used to listen each midi note played.
+This project is using [MidiPlayerJS](https://github.com/grimmdude/MidiPlayerJS), it is used to listen each midi note played.
 A mp3 file is playing the sound.

 ## Icons